gajus/eslint-plugin-jsdoc/README.md

 Checks for presence of jsdoc comments, on class declarations as well as functions.

-<a name="eslint-plugin-jsdoc-rules-require-jsdoc-options-5"></a>
+<a name="eslint-plugin-jsdoc-rules-require-jsdoc-options-7"></a>
 #### Options

-Accepts one optional options object, with two optional keys, `publicOnly` for confining JSDoc comments to be checked to exported functions (with "exported" allowing for ESM exports, CJS exports, or browser window global export) in `require-jsdoc`, and `require` for limiting the contexts which are to be checked by the rule.
+Accepts one optional options object with the following optional keys.

-- `publicOnly` - Missing jsdoc blocks are only reported for function bodies / class declarations that are exported from the module.
+- `publicOnly` - This option will insist that missing jsdoc blocks are only reported for function bodies / class declarations that are exported from the module.
 May be a boolean or object.
 If set to `true`, the defaults below will be used.
+If unset, jsdoc block reporting will not be limited to exports.

   This object supports the following optional boolean keys (`false` unless otherwise noted):